deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Good." he declared.

 "That's our checklist, you're green-lit."
 Kovač stepped back.
-“Over to you, Vandenberg.”
+"Over to you, Vandenberg."

 "Thanks, Kovač."
 She nodded and joined the rest of the techs in heading for the airlock.
 Rebar, being the senior NCO, was in charge of the EVA they were doing.